-This runs lm() after standardising all continuous variables, while leaving factors intact.
+This runs lm() after standardising all continuous variables, while leaving factors and character variables intact.

 an object of class "formula"